-We would like to undertake a humanitarian project that addresses the needs of the Kianjai area and provides sustainable, measurable outcomes in the community.
+We have undertaken a humanitarian project that addresses the needs of the Kianjai area and provides sustainable, measurable outcomes in the community.

-This will be a rainwater havesting and crop irrigation project addressing the following Rotary Foundation areas of focus:
+This involved rainwater havesting and crop irrigation addressing the following Rotary Foundation areas of focus:

 The local economy is entirely based on rain-fed agriculture.
 There are two rainy seasons and two crop cycles per year.